 This article first appeared in the Christian Research Journal, volume 28, number 2 (2005).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For more information about the Christian Research Journal, click here.

 The right to legal adoption of children is the latest in a long list of claims that the gay lobby has made since its ascendancy some three to four decades ago.
 Gay activists argue that gay adoption has the backing and favor not only of modern psychology, but of courts of law.
 One needs to establish whether gays match the criteria traditionally laid down for adoptive parents, however, in assessing whether they should be allowed to adopt.
 An examination of the facts reveals that gays as a group have significantly higher levels of promiscuity, suicide, domestic violence, and relational instability.
 There is also evidence of pedophilia within gay circles, with gay literature freely containing reference to the practice, even deeming it a necessary part of the gay experience.
 It cannot be ignored that a father-and-mother-based family is the ideal support structure for children.
 The absence of one or the other parent has a detrimental effect on children.
 Further, the so-called gay-adoption studies are essentially inconclusive, despite the insistence of the gay lobby and various psychiatric organizations to the contrary.
 Finally, some studies indicate that gay parenting has a negative impact on children.
 All things being considered, this question has ramifications not only for society’s children, but also for the foundation of society itself.